Aadit-Chadda/PYTHON-GOD-aadit24/README.md

-- 👋 Hi, I’m @PYTHON-GOD-aadit24
+- 👋 Hi, I’m Aadit!

 Hi guys!
 I am Aadit Chadda.
 Been coding for almost more than an year now.
 Code in python and Javascript.
-Focused on security, Encryption, Hashing functions, Automation and AI Development, API Development and Web-scrapping.
+Focused on security, Cryptography, Hashing functions, Automation and AI Development, API Development and Web-scrapping.
 Am going to start Django development soon as well.